apttap/apttap.github.io/resume.md

 #### Senior Engineer
 ##### BSUBAS (2020-2021)

-> - Create software for the specification process of an engineering firm.
+> - Created software for the specification process of an engineering firm
-> - Created a custom development environment in Ace, React, and Typescript.
+> - Created a custom development environment in Ace, React, and Typescript
-> - Worked with CTO to specify and produce a domain specific language.
+> - Worked with CTO to specify and produce a domain specific language
-> - Installed and maintained automation systems in critical facilities.
+> - Installed and maintained automation systems in critical facilities
 >
 > _ReactJS, Electron, Typescript, Langium, Xtext, Eclipse, Ace Editor, Visual Studio Code, LSP, Siemens Building Automation, BAS, BACNet_